Foundations of Sustainability Lectures

 5. Wiki presentation on Brundtland by Professor Hayes, including Wiki on Intergenerational Concerns and on Triple Bottom Line

-6. Lecture notes, part one and part two.
+6. Background notes, part one and part two

 These readings introduce economic aspects for sustainers.

-6. I also recommended Donella Meadows, Leverage Points: Places to Intervene in a System.
+5. I also recommended Donella Meadows, Leverage Points: Places to Intervene in a System.
+See a shorter version.
 Note especially the leverage given to paradigm shifts.